isiahmeadows/mithril.js/design/rationale.md

 Rather than Mithril choosing when trees are generated, components choose that and Mithril simply chooses when to commit the tree.
 Here's the main consequences of this:

 - Autoredraw by default is gone.
-[You can still wrap a component to provide this functionality local to a component](core.md#closure-components), but it's not there by default.
+[You can still wrap a component to provide this functionality local to a component](core/components.md#sugared-components), but it's not there by default.
 - There is no `view` method.
-When necessary, you can create your own complicated system, but a simple `Cell.map(attrs, (attrs) => view)` is sufficient for most cases.
+When necessary, you can create your own complicated system, but a simple [`pure((attrs, prev) => view)`](core/components.md#sugared-components) is sufficient for most cases.
-- Instead of receiving attributes directly, you receive a cell that emits updated attributes to its subscribers.
+- Instead of receiving attributes directly, you receive a stream of received attributes.

 The general concept behind this is that if you want to update the tree, update the tree.
 If you don't, just don't.
-Either way, you're not asking for permission - you're just doing what you want to.
+Either way, you're not asking for permission - you're just doing what you want to do.
 The key difference here is that you're not *reacting to new attributes and state by generating a view*, but just *reacting to new attributes and state* and acting appropriately.
 Sometimes, that "acting appropriately" is firing a request, and other times, it's rendering a view.
 Sometimes, the new attributes match the old attributes and so you can react by just doing nothing.

 The main reason why I first made redraws explicit was performance, but the real wins came from making rendering active rather than reactive and giving components all the control over that.
 It let me shed a few more hooks in the process, so rendering optimizations come out and decompose much more naturally.